walidchahmi/WalidChahmi/README.md

 ---

 ### 👋 About Me
-- 💻 Web Developer passionate about building real projects
+- 💻 Web developer passionate about building real-world projects
-- 🤖 Interested in AI, automation, and modern technologies
+- 🤖 Interested in artificial intelligence and automation
-- 📚 Student constantly learning and improving
+- 📚 Student focused on continuous learning and self-improvement

 ### ⚙️ Tech Stack
 - HTML • CSS • JavaScript